Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Zesty Paws Calming Bites

-For dogs that respond well to treat-based supplements, Zesty Paws Calming Bites combine suntheanine (a patented form of L-theanine), organic chamomile, and organic valerian root in a turkey-flavored soft chew.
+Some dogs do better with treat-based supplements.
+These combine suntheanine (a patented L-theanine), organic chamomile, and organic valerian root.
+They come in a turkey-flavored soft chew.

 Buy Zesty Paws Calming Bites on Amazon